Azure-Samples/active-directory-dotnet-webapp-multitenant-openidconnect/README.md

 > Given that the name of the sample is pretty long, and so are the name of the referenced NuGet packages, you might want to clone it in a folder close to the root of your hard drive, to avoid file size limitations on Windows.

 ### Step 2: Register the sample with your Azure Active Directory tenant

 There is one project in this sample.
 To register it, you can:

-- either follow the steps in the paragraphs below ([Step 2](#step-2--register-the-sample-with-your-azure-active-directory-tenant) and [Step 3](#step-3--configure-the-sample-to-use-your-azure-ad-tenant))
+- either follow the steps in the paragraphs below ([Step 2: Register the sample with your Azure Active Directory tenant](#step-2-register-the-sample-with-your-azure-active-directory-tenant)and [Step 3][Step 3:  Configure the sample to use your Azure AD tenant](#step-3--configure-the-sample-to-use-your-azure-ad-tenant)
 - or use PowerShell scripts that:
   - **automatically** create for you the Azure AD applications and related objects (passwords, permissions, dependencies)
   - modify the Visual Studio projects' configuration files.